Keglev/restaurantfinder/README.md

+## About
+This App is about a Restaurant find based on the user's location.
+It fetches an Google API and return the restaurants nearby based on user interaction
 # :plate_with_cutlery: Restaurant Finder App

 The Restaurant Finder App helps users discover nearby restaurants based on their location or preferences.